 The use of these drugs has been generally beneficial to patients.
-Most report that their symptoms decline, leading them to feel better improve functioning.
-Also, and their long-term hospitalizations are less likely to occur as a result, though the medications do not benefit the individual in terms of improved living skills.
+Most report that their symptoms decline, leading them to feel better and improve their functioning.
+Also, long-term hospitalizations are less likely to occur as a result, though the medications do not benefit the individual in terms of improved living skills.